 MEDICARE SUPPLEMENT PLANS

-Medicare Supplement Plans in Eastern Pennsylvania’s Lehigh Valley and Pocono regions, as well as in Central New Jersey.
+Medicare Supplement Plans in Eastern Pennsylvania’s Lehigh Valley and Pocono Regions, In Addition to Central New Jersey.

 Medicare Supplement plans can be a complicated topic.
 Our experts can help you to determine which Medicare plan is the best fit for you.

 Medicare insurance is a government-sponsored health insurance program available to most people aged 65 or older and who have paid into Social Security.
-It’s divided into several sections with differing costs and choices.
+Medicare is divided into several different sections which offer differing benefits, costs, and options.

-Part B covers the cost of medical treatments which occur outside of hospitals.
+Medicare Part B covers the cost of medical treatments which occur outside of hospitals.
 Alongside costs related to deductibles and coinsurance, Part B also requires a yearly premium that varies based on the beneficiary's earnings and Social Security benefits.

 Medicare insurance can be quite complicated.
 But that's where our advisors can help.
-Please feel free to contact our agents today if you want to talk about your options.
+Please feel free to contact our agents today if you want to discuss your options.